arcturo/library/coffeescript/chapters/03_classes.md

     class Animal

 In the example above, `Animal` is the name of the class, and also the name of the resultant variable that you can use to create instances.
-Behind the scenes CoffeeScript is using construction functions, which means you can instantiate classes using the `new` operator.
+Behind the scenes CoffeeScript is using constructor functions, which means you can instantiate classes using the `new` operator.

 <span class="csscript"></span>